 “… from the going forth of the word to restore and build Jerusalem to the coming of an anointed one, a prince, there shall be seven weeks.
 Then for sixty-two weeks it shall be built again …”

-The AB, ERV and the NEB follow a similar translation.
-Given this translation the messiah cannot be Jesus Christ because the decree to restore Jerusalem was issued more than 400 years before Christ, as will be discussed below.
+The AB, ERV and NEB follow a similar translation.
+Given this translation, the messiah cannot be Jesus Christ because the decree to restore Jerusalem was issued more than 400 years before Christ, as will be discussed below.

 But in the NASB, KJV, NIV, ASV, ERV [margin], MLB and the JB and some other translations the messiah appears after 7 + 62 weeks (483 years), and therefore can be Jesus Christ:

 “… from the issuing of a decree to restore and rebuild Jerusalem until Messiah the Prince there will be seven weeks and sixty-two weeks; it will be built again …”

 The reason for the difference in the translations is punctuation (commas, full stops, etc.).
 In the original Hebrew, there was no punctuation.
 The original Hebrew did not even have spaces between words.
 When it comes to the Old Testament, all punctuation is interpretation.
 The context must determine the punctuation.

 So which translation is correct?

 (A) When the Hebrew was first translated into Greek, about 2000 years ago, punctuation was added.
 The punctuation of all the ancient Greek translations, namely the Septuagint (LXX) and those of Theodotion, Symmachus, and Aquila and the Peshitta, treat the 7 and 62 weeks of Daniel 9:25 as a single period at the end of which the Messiah appears.
 The Vulgate and Syriac, and in modern times also the NASB, adopted this punctuation.